mapping-elections/site/_maps/meae.congressional.congress08.nj.county.md

 New Jersey elected six Democratic-Republicans to the Eighth Congress.

-New Jersey switched back to an at-large system for electing members to Congress.
-New Jersey was apportioned one more seat in the House of Representatives.
+Following the 1800 Census, New Jersey gained one seat in the House of Representatives.

+New Jersey used a statewide at-large method for electing members to Congress.

 ::: {.results-table}
 <table>